bndnio/concurrency-mini-problems/README.md

 definitely not a performant feature.

 To achieve decent performance, the implementation would have to be re-architectured so that it is working first.
+I should have started by creating nodes that only allowed a single verifier to work on it in order to reduce concurrent complexities.
+Then, it would have been appropriate to drive it _faster_ with more complex concurrent mechanisms and routines.

+From this and and the insert-search-delete problem, it's made it apparent that mass concurrency and channels are not always the best solution.
+A well educated approach needs to be architected, and re-architected until a working solution is found.
+At that point it is safer to work forwards with more performant solutions.

 Winner: No-One